New Zealand national cricket team: 1970 to 2000

 In 1973 Richard Hadlee debuted and the rate at which New Zealand won Tests picked up dramatically.
 Hadlee was one of the best pace bowlers of his generation, playing 86 Tests for New Zealand before he retired in 1990.
 Of the 86 Tests that Hadlee played in New Zealand won 22 and lost 28.
 In 1977/78 New Zealand won its first Test against England, at the 48th attempt.
 Hadlee took 10 wickets in the match.

-During the 1980s New Zealand also had the services of one of its best-ever batsman, Martin Crowe and a number of good players such as John Wright, Bruce Edgar, John F. Reid, Andrew Jones, Geoff Howarth, Jeremy Coney, Ian Smith, John Bracewell, Lance Cairns, Stephen Boock, and Ewen Chatfield, who were capable of playing the occasional match-winning performance and consistently making a valuable contribution to a Test match.
+During the 1980s New Zealand also had the services of batsman Martin Crowe and a number of other players such as John Wright, Bruce Edgar, John F. Reid, Andrew Jones, Geoff Howarth, Jeremy Coney, Ian Smith, John Bracewell, Lance Cairns, Stephen Boock, and Ewen Chatfield, who were capable of playing the occasional match-winning performance and making a valuable contribution to a Test match.

 The best example of New Zealand's two star players (R. Hadlee and M. Crowe) putting in match-winning performances and other players making good contributions is New Zealand versus Australia, 1985 at Brisbane.
 In Australia's first innings Hadlee took 9–52.
 In New Zealand's only innings, M Crowe scored 188 and John F. Reid 108.
 Edgar, Wright, Coney, Jeff Crowe, V. Brown, and Hadlee scored between 17 and 54*.
 In Australia's second innings, Hadlee took 6–71 and Chatfield 3–75.
 New Zealand won by an innings and 41 runs.

-One-day cricket also gave New Zealand a chance to compete more regularly than Test cricket with the better sides in world cricket.
-In one-day cricket a batsman does not need to score centuries to win games for his side and bowlers do not need to bowl the opposition out.
-One-day games can be won by one batsman getting a 50, a few others getting 30s, bowlers bowling economically and everyone fielding well.
-These were requirements New Zealand players could consistently meet and thus developed a good one-day record against all sides.